 Voice and music teaching

-If there was no growth in the number of concerts in the last few years, there has been a very clear increase in the number of musicians and singers who teach, according to census data.
-About 37% of them worked primarily as teachers in 2006, compared with 28% in 1991.
+If there was no growth in the number of concerts in the last few years, there has been a very clear increase in the number of musicians and singers who teach, according to Statistics Canada's Labour Force Survey data.
+Thus, the proportion of them working mainly in the education sector increased from about 30% at the beginning of the century about 50% from 2010 to 2014.
 These teaching jobs include positions in music schools, as well as musicians and singers who give private lessons, but not positions as music and voice teachers with school boards, CEGEPs and universities (see 4141, 4131 and 4121, respectively).
 This trend in the education sector should continue to benefit musicians and singers over the next few years.

 The use of electronic means to produce music tends to decrease the demand for both studio and live musicians.
 The decreased demand for studio musicians is explained primarily by the digitalization of music; the increasing use of synthesizers and pre-recorded music is the main reason for the decline in demand for live musicians.